Tjaša Iris

-Tjaša Iris is a Slovenian-born artist, known for her digital art, photographs and large paintings painted with bright colors, vivid atmospheres of gardens with lush vegetation and bright light.
-Color is the main concern in her painting, exploring its emotional and expressive qualities.
+Tjaša Iris is a Slovenian-born artist, known for her digitally manipulated photographs and large paintings painted with bright colors, vivid atmospheres of gardens with lush vegetation and bright light.
+Color is the main concern in her painting and her photographs, exploring its emotional and expressive qualities.

+She is also one of the pioneers of Slovenian NFT Art, as well as one of Slovenian leading NFT artists.

 Early life

 After a year of studying International Relations – Political Science at the University of Ljubljana, Slovenia, she moved to Florence, Italy, at the age of 18 which meant a new birth for her.
 She started to study photography and painting at a private art school: International School of Fine Art Fortman Studios, in Via Fiesolana 34r, historically the first art school in Italy that was offering study of photography as an art form, where she studied photography and painting and gained a diploma in 1991.
-She continued her study of photography at Staffordhaire Polytecnic for a semester in Stoke-on-Trent.
+She continued her study of photography at Staffordhaire Polytechnic for a semester in Stoke-on-Trent.
 Later she continued her studies at Audio-Visual Department at Academie Minerva in Groningen, The Netherlands, where she earned her M.A. in Fine Arts (painting) in 1995.